blendsdk/blend-class-system/README.md

 **BlendJS by default sets the value of ```Blend.loadPath``` to the folder of the file where ```require('blend-class-system')``` was called for the first time!**

-##Integration With node.js and io.js
+##Integration With Node.js

-Node.js and io.js provide a very developer friendly ecosystem for developing JavaScript applications.
+Node.js provides a very developer friendly ecosystem for developing JavaScript applications.
-To use BlendJS’ class system in node.js and io.js there is very little work on your part to get everything in motion.
+To use BlendJS’ class system in Node.js there is very little work on your part to get everything in motion.

 ####Get blend-class-system installed.
 First of all you need to install ```blend-class-system```.
-In node.js and io.js you either add ```blend-class-system``` to your dependencies and update your package or you just install using ```npm install```.
+In Node.js you either add ```blend-class-system``` to your dependencies and update your package or you just install using ```npm install```.

 Let’s see how this goes: